payu-india/CMS-Chatbot/docs/Android MOBILE SDKs/android-checkoutpro-sdk/integration-steps-android-checkout-pro/android-checkoutpro-integration-steps.md

       </td>

       <td>
-        `String` The use for this param is to allow the offer engine to apply velocity rules at a user level.

-        -**Card Based Offers (CC, DC, EMI):** For card payment mode offers, if this parameter is passed then the velocity rules would be applied on this token, if not passed the same would be applied to the card number.

-        \-**UPI, NB, Wallet:** It is mandatory for UPI, NB, and Wallet payment modes.
-If not passed the validation rules would not apply.\
+        `String` The use for this param is to allow the offer engine to apply velocity rules at a user level.-**Card Based Offers (CC, DC, EMI):** For card payment mode offers, if this parameter is passed then the velocity rules would be applied on this token, if not passed the same would be applied to the card number.-**UPI, NB, Wallet:** It is mandatory for UPI, NB, and Wallet payment modes.
+If not passed the validation rules would not apply.
-                                                                                                                                   \- \*Note:- \*\*When we use Offer features then it's a mandatory parameter otherwise it's not required.
       </td>

       <td>